-Teeth whitening technology has advanced significantly in recent years and there are now many products to choose from.
-These products vary from those requiring dental supervision (such as deep bleaching) to do-it-yourself kits that may be used right in the comfort of your own home.
+Teeth whitening technology has advanced significantly in recent years and there are now many in office teeth whitening methods and products to choose from.

 Our cosmetic dentistry office in Rohnert Park has several options available to help suit the need of each individual patient.
 More information about each teeth whitening product, as well as some of the most frequently asked questions are below.

 Teeth Whitening is the process of getting rid of the stains on the surface of the teeth.
 By removing dirt and debris from the surface of the tooth, a brilliant and bright white color is restored.